-The initial public offering price per share is \$12.00.
-Our common stock has been approved for listing on the New York Stock Exchange under the symbol "MCC"
+It is currently estimated that the initial public offering price per share will be between \$13.00 and \$14.00.
+Our common stock has been approved for listing on the New York Stock Exchange under the symbol "MCC", subject to notice of issuance.

 Because we are newly organized, our shares have no history of public trading.
 Shares of closed-end investment companies, including business development companies, frequently trade at a discount from their net asset value.
 This risk is likely to apply to our shares of common stock as well and may be greater for investors expecting to sell their shares in a relatively short period after completion of this initial public offering.
-At the initial public offering price of \$12.00 per share, purchasers in this offering will experience immediate accretion of approximately \$0.42 per share.
-See "Accretion."
+At an assumed initial public offering price of \$13.50 per share (the mid-point of the estimated initial public offering price range set forth above), purchasers in this offering will experience immediate dilution of approximately \$0.24 per share.
+See "Dilution."